Troubleshooting Business Services

 sudo vi /etc/nginx/conf.d/em7_limits.conf

-5. Change the following line to 100r/s from the default 5 r/s.
+5. Change the following line to 100r/s from the default 5 r/s:

 limit_req_zone $binary_remote_addr zone-addr_req:10m rate=100r/s;

-6. Restart your SL1 system.
+6. Restart your Skylar One system:

 sudo systemctl restart nextui